Apple ProRaw review: iPhone 12 Pro photos become even more impressive

 With the release of iOS 14.3, the iPhone 12 Pro and 12 Pro Max get Apple's new raw photo format called ProRaw.
 The new file lets you have the customization of a raw file built atop the iPhone's computational photo smarts.
-For the past few weeks, I tested out the new feature and I am impressed at how ProRaw transformed my phone photography.
+For the past few weeks, I've been testing out the new feature and I'm impressed at how ProRaw transformed my phone photography.
 ProRaw is as significant a camera addition as the faster aperture lens Apple added to the main cameras on the iPhone 12 family and the new sensor-based stabilization found on the iPhone 12 Pro Max.

 ProRaw works on all four iPhone 12 Pro and 12 Pro Max cameras.
 It uses the widely supported Adobe Digital Negative, or DNG, file format and contains information for 12-bit color and support for 14 stops of dynamic range.
 The approach Apple took with ProRaw is similar to how Google saves raw files built from HDR Plus on Pixel phones.
 ProRaw files are created from multiple image frames and contain the data from the best parts of those photos.
 Deep Fusion analyzes those images pixel by pixel to create a deep photo file.
 The A14 Bionic does all of this analysis in real time without causing shutter lag.